 A little about the artist:

 Robert Graham (1938-2008) was a popular L.A. artist known for his sculptures of the female form.
 He was privately commissioned by Frederick Weisman in 1978 to create The Dance Door who, along with his wife Marcia Weisman, donated the piece to the Music Center in 1982.
-Graham’s work can be seen across the country; quite a few are in Downtown L.A.
+Graham’s work can be seen across the country and quite a few pieces are in Downtown L.A.